Jujure/juju.re/jujure/content/writeups/fcsc_2024/svartalfheim.md

 of some sort I did not really bother to understand (as the ones of the previous step) because I found a really interesting branch which was not a loop.

-I notice a similar pattern than the for loop above, sligthly differentm but still some kind of jump table.
+I notice a similar pattern than the for loop above, sligthly different but still some kind of jump table.

 What stroke me is that as you can see on the screenshot bellow, it was